How to Use Nano, the Linux Command Line Text Editor

 J keys at the same time.
 The letter

 You can get a list of all commands by typing

-To be able to open a file you must have read permissions to the file.
+To open a file you must have read permissions to the file.

 If you want to open a file with the cursor on a specific line and character use the following syntax:

 nano +line_number,character_number filename

 character_number the cursor will be positioned on the first character.

 Unlike vi, nano is a modeless editor, which means that you can start typing and editing the text immediately after opening the file.

 To move the cursor to a specific line and character number, use the